isabelc/wp-family-tree/readme.txt

 3. Create a page and put a [family-tree] shortcode on it; (this is the family tree page).
 4. Create a page and put a {FAMILY-MEMBERS} tag on it; (this is the family list page).
 5. Visit the family tree admin panel and set the family tree link option; (link to family tree page).
+6. Add a post category with the name "Family"
-6. Add posts specifying the custom fields available at the bottom of edit posts page, adding the posts to the "Family" category.
+7. For each family member, add a post specifying the custom fields available at the bottom of edit posts page, making the posts belong to the "Family" category.

 Note: You can put the post name/title of the person you wish to be displayed at the root of the family tree as a parameter in the shortcode: [family-tree root='&lt;post title&gt;']